Next Church Service Sunday July 20, 2025 Holy Communion

 Prayer for God’s Word

-P: O God, You give all things good.
-Lead us to think only good and right things.
-With Your mercy, make us succeed doing those right things.
+P: Lord, give us Your Spirit, then we can attend Your word and know Jesus our Savior.
+Then with Your word and Holy Spirit, we can live agreeing with Your wants.
 We pray in the name of Jesus Christ, Your Son, our Lord.
 Jesus lives and reigns with the Father and the Holy Spirit, one God, now and forever.

 C: (copy) Amen.